kacos2000/OtherStuff/OfficeFileCache/Readme.md

 ## Office Upload Center
 __________________________________________________________________________________________

-  * **[ODCfilecache.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODCfilecache.ps1)**: Powershell script to parse CentralTable.accdb Access db *(filenames, GUIDs, Timestamps)*, FSD & FSF files *(same as OUC-FSF.ps1 below)* from an OfficeFileCache folder.
-Exports output to .txt & .csv.- If you do not have *[ArsenalRecon's](https://arsenalrecon.com/)* **OSDrecon** press CANCEL in the second File Open Window <br>
+  * **[ODCfilecache.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODCfilecache.ps1)**: Powershell script to parse CentralTable.accdb Access db *(filenames, GUIDs, Timestamps)*, FSD & FSF files from an OfficeFileCache folder.
+Exports output to .txt & .csv.<br>
+If you do not have *[ArsenalRecon's](https://arsenalrecon.com/)* **OSDrecon** press CANCEL in the second File Open Window <br>

      *Requires [Microsoft Access Database Engine ODBC driver](https://www.microsoft.com/en-us/download/details.aspx?id=54920) (*script does a check*).
 If needed, you should install the x64 driver for 64-bit Windows, and x32 for 32-bit Windows from an elevated cmd prompt, using the `/Quiet` switch.
 __________________________________________________________________________________________

   * **[ODCreg.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/OUCreg.ps1)**: Powershell script to parse an NTuser.dat hive file for Microsoft Office roaming Metadata *(Microsoft/Sharepoint IDs, files opened from Skydrive/Sharepoint $ related timestamps)*.
 Exports output to a .txt csv file.
 Requires to be run as Administrator<br>